 Some 500 foundations, partners and local actors will convene to discuss issues such as social and economic renewal, reconciliation, health, gender, environment, peace, youth, education, the arts and media, which all play a part in building and sustaining unified, stable and peaceful societies within Europe and worldwide.

 - Solidarity, with a special focus on youth unemployment, acceptance of diversity beyond differences, and opposing xenophobia and hate speech

 - Civil society, good governance and the role of foundations in debating the future of Europe

 Delegates will have the opportunity to network with their peers during informal social events and gain insight into the work of local organisations through guided excursions.
-Being in Sarajevo and Bosnia and Herzegovina for the AGA offers a unique opportunity to take a critical look at achievements and future challenges in a region of Europe that features the highest grade of activities by foreign donors.
+Being in Bosnia and Herzegovina offers a unique opportunity to take a critical look at achievements and future challenges in a region of Europe that features the highest grade of activities by foreign donors.